far-horizons-ou/policies/privacy/index.md

 ## Changes & questions

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
-You can view a history of the changes to our policies since mid-2018 [on Github](https://github.com/chadwick-ou/policies/commits/master).
-Whenever we make a significant change to our policies, we will also announce them on our [company blog](https://chadwick-ou.com/blog/).
+You can view a history of the changes to our policies since mid-2018 [on Github]({{site.policies_github_url}}/commits/main).
+Whenever we make a significant change to our policies, we will also announce them on our [company blog]({{site.company_blog_url}}).

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
-Please get in touch by emailing us at [privacy@chadwick-ou.com](mailto:privacy@chadwick-ou.com) and we’ll be happy to answer them!
+Please get in touch by emailing us at [{{site.privacy_email}}](mailto:{{site.privacy_email}}) and we’ll be happy to answer them!